 A foot candle.
 NOT! but you get the

-When you use the light meter built into a 35mm camera that has manually adjustable settings, you could determine the number of footcandles of light reaching your kitchen counter, for example, prop a large sheet of white paper or cardboard on the counter at a 45-degree angle.
+When you use the light meter built into a 35mm camera that has manually adjustable settings, you could determine the number of footcandles of light reaching your subject area, for example, prop a large sheet of white paper or white cardboard on the subject at a 45-degree angle.
 Set the camera’s ASA dial at 100 and the shutter speed at 1/15 of a second.
 The f-stop reading you get can then be translated into the approximate footcandle level, as listed below.

 The kind of meter you have determines not only how it measures light, but how you should use it.
 There are two basic kinds of meters: reflected-light (they measure the light reflecting from a scene) and incident-light (they measure the light falling onto a scene).
 Each type has its advantages and its disadvantages.
 Some meters have accessories that enable you to use them to read either reflected light or incident light.
 Reflected-light meters that read a wide angle of view are also called averaging meters.
 They account for most of the reflected-light meters in use, including those built into cameras.
 Another type of reflected-light meter, the spot meter, is designed to take readings from only a small part of the scene.